inasafe/inasafe-doc/docs/source/user-docs/known_issues.rst

 Help documentation has no style under windows
 ---------------------------------------------

-Currently if you open the help documentation for InaSAFE, not styling is applied and images may not show, so it looks rather plain.
+Currently if you open the help documentation for |project_name|, not styling is applied and images may not show, so it looks rather plain.
 We are working to fix this in a future release.
 See also ticket `#163 <https://github.com/AIFDR/inasafe/issues/163>`_